 The URJ sponsors this Introduction to Judaism course in Arizona.
 The Intro course offers a basic foundation in Judaism in 18 sessions.
-The course is required for persons considering conversion to Judaism, but it is very helpful to Jews-by-birth who seek a refresher course in the principles and practices of Judaism, as well as interfaith couples.
+The course is required for persons considering conversion to Judaism.
+It is also an excellent refresher course in the principles and practices of Judaism for people who are born Jewish, as well as interfaith couples.

 Tuition for the 18-week course is $280.
 A non-refundable $50 registration fee is included.
 The tuition fee allows for either one or two people to attend, and we encourage couples to attend together.
 If you are yourself a member of a URJ-affiliated Reform congregation, the tuition is $200.
 Classes meet once a week for two hours, either on weekday evenings or Sunday mornings.

-Required textbooks: We recommend that you purchase the required text books (appr. $110) before the class starts.
-You can order them online; some may be available at your local bookstore or order online.
+We recommend that you purchase the required books (appr. $110) before the class starts.
+Make sure you buy the most recent edition as indicated on the book list.
+You can order them online; all are available as e-books; some may be available at your local bookstore.
 View the textbook list.

 If the URJ Introduction to Judaism locations are inaccessible to you, please check with your local synagogue which might offer its own Introduction course.
 Visit the listing of Reform synagogues to find one near you.